 Natural and Plant-Based Products

-Laws or Policies
+Laws and Policies

 Health and Sanitation Standards

-Local health departments may regulate:
+Local authorities may regulate:

 • Cleanliness of treatment rooms